Skip to main content Skip to search Skip to search

 About the author

 Melissa Bull is a writer, editor and translator based in Montreal.
-Her writing has been featured in Event, Matrix, Lemon Hound, Broken Pencil, The Montreal Review of Books, Playboy, and Maisonneuve.
-She has translated such authors as Nelly Arcan, Kim Thuy, Évelyne de la Chenlière, Raymond Bock, Alexandre Soublière, and Maude Smith Gagnon for various publications.
-Melissa has a BA in Creative Writing from Concordia University and is currently pursuing her MFA in creative writing at the University of British Columbia.
-She is the 2013 winner of CBC’s Hyperlocal Award, and her first collection of poetry, Rue, was published in 2015.
+Her writing has been featured in Event, Matrix, Lemon Hound, Broken Pencil, The Montreal Review of Books, Playboy and Maisonneuve.
+She has translated such authors as Kim Thuy, Évelyne de la Chenlière, Raymond Bock, Alexandre Soublière and Maude Smith Gagnon for various publications, including Maisonneuve, where she is the editor of the Writing from Quebec column.
+She recently translated a collection of essays and articles by Nelly Arcan, entitled Burqa of Skin (Anvil, 2014).
+Melissa is currently pursuing her MFA in creative writing at the University of British Columbia.
+Rue is her debut collection of poetry.

 Related lists